for-GET/http-decision-diagram/v4/README_system.md

 ### `override :bin`

-Last chance for forcefully ammending the response of the *Operation*.
+Last chance for forcefully ammending the response of the *Transaction*.

 Return TRUE if succeeded; return FALSE otherwise.

 ### `finish : in`

-Finalize *Operation*.
+Finalize *Transaction*.